 - business goals and objectives need to be established

-- a robust business plan that management can buy into needs to be developed.
+- a robust business plan that management supports and can buy into needs to be developed.

 These are my focus for this step.
 The resulting business plan sets out realistic, longer term business goals and covers:

 - three to five year strategic growth objectives